stripe/stripe-ruby/README.md

 - Built-in mechanisms for the serialization of parameters according to the expectations of Stripe's API.

-## Support

-New features and bug fixes are released on the latest major version of the Stripe Ruby library.
-If you are on an older major version, we recommend that you upgrade to the latest in order to use the new features and bug fixes including those for security vulnerabilities.
-Older major versions of the package will continue to be available for use, but will not be receiving any updates.

 ## Documentation

 See the [Ruby API docs](https://stripe.com/docs/api?lang=ruby).